 Packing the Farpoint is wayyyy easier if you use packing cubes.
 The ones that fit perfectly are the eBags Slim Packing Cubes.
 They come in a pack of 3.
 I have other packing cubes but these eBags Slim ones are really meant for the Farpoint.

-Aside from my Farpoint, I couldn’t live without my Outlander 20L Waterproof Backpack.
+Aside from my Farpoint, I couldn’t live without my Exped 100% Waterproof Backpack.
 The size is perfect and it feels really great on.
 It is extremely lightweight yet really durable.
 It fits perfectly under the seat of a scooter (in Bali you will want to rent a scooter to get around.
 They are only $4 a day.) and are truly waterproof (it rained a day in Bali and nothing in my backpack got wet).
-At the airport, I wore my Farpoint on my back and my Outlander on my front.
+At the airport, I wore my Farpoint on my back and my Exped on my front.
 It was perfect.

 Necessary purchases…